CLARIAH/clariah-plus/requirements/software-metadata-requirements.md

 ## Source Code Metadata Requirements

+For all of the mentioned properties it in this section it holds that you *MUST NOT* use other vocabularies to exclusively express these properties.

 ### 1. Software metadata *MUST* be kept as close to the source code as possible

 The main principle underlying the way we keep our software metadata is that